conorbmurphy/galvanizereference/README.md

 ### Machine Learning (ML) ###

+**Machine learning (ML)** is a "Field of study that gives computers the ability to learn without being explicitly programmed."
+There are three broad categories of ML depending on the feedback available to the system:

+1. `Supervised learning`: The algorithm is given example inputs and outputs with the goal of mapping the two together.  k-Nearest Neighbors and decision trees are non-parametric, supervised learning algorithms.
+2. `Unsupervised learning`: No labels are given to the algorithm, leaving it to find structure within the input itself.
+Discovering hidden patterns or feature engineering is often the goal of this approach
+3. `Reinforcement learning`: A computer interacts with a dynamic environment in which it must perform a goal (like driving a car) without being explicitly told if it has come close to its goal

+There are a number of possible outputs of ML:

+* `Classification`: results are classified into one or more classes, such as spam filters
+* `Regression`: provides continuous outputs
+* `Clustering`: returns a set of groups where, unlike classification, the groups are not known beforehand
+* `Density estimations`: finds the distribution of inputs in some space
+* `Dimensionality reduction`: simplifies inputs by mapping them into a lower-dimensional space

+An **ensemble** leverages the idea that more predictors can make a better model than any one predictor independently, combining many predictors with average or weighted averages.
+There are a few types of ensembles:

+1. `Committees`: this is the domain of random forest where regressions have an unweighted average and classification uses a majority
+2. `Weighted averages`: these give more weight to better predictors (the domain of boosting)
+3. `Predictor of predictors`: Treats predictors as features in a different model.
+We can do a linear regression as a feature and random forest as another (part of the MLXtend package)

 ### k-Nearest Neighbors (KNN) ###

 KNN is a highly accurate ML algorithm offering high accuracy that is insensitive to outliers and makes no assumptions about the data.
 You can also do online updates easily (you just store another data point), use as many classes as you want, and learn a complex function with no demands on relationships between variables (like linearity).
 The downside is that it is computationally very expensive because it's **IO bound** (you have to read every data point to use it), noise can affect results, and feature interpretation can be tricky.
 Categorical variables makes feature interpretation tricky.
 It works with numeric and nominal values.